kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 [Deref](https://doc.rust-lang.org/std/ops/trait.Deref.html) into a slice when necessary), and then `match` on that.
-The `get` method will safely index into the slice and give an `Option<&T>`: either `Some(val_ref)` if it's a legal index, or `None` otherwise.
+The `get` method will safely index into the slice and give an `Option<&T>`: either `Some(val_ref)` if it's a legal index, or `None` otherwise (`get` isn't part of a trait, it's just a convention that Rust containers usually support).

-* If we get `None` we've gone past the end of the list without finding a result, so we return, because this location doesn't fit into any View.
+* If we get `None` we've gone past the end of the list without finding a result, so we return, because this location doesn't fit into any view.
 * If we get `Some(view_ref)` we have another branch point:
   * First we check to see if the _steep line_ is below or collinear with the bottom right of this location.
-If that's the case, we're totally below the current location, so we add 1 to our `view_index` so that the next pass looks at the next view in the list (or gets a `None`).
+If that's the case, we're totally below the current location, so we add 1 to our `view_index` for the next pass and then loop.
   * Next we see if the _shallow line_ is above or collinear with the top left of this location.
 If that's the case then our view is totally above the location, but since we're always keeping our views sorted counter-clockwise